Caulfeild Park is a small but beautiful spot in West Vancouver. It has hiking trails, amazing views, a rugged coastline and sandy beach areas.

 If driving west along Marine Drive, you’ll turn down Piccadilly South and then either Dogwood Lane or The Highway (both of which are tiny little roads).

 This part of West Vancouver is hilly, and the roads wind all over the place.
-If you don’t know the area, GPS can be invaluable, especially when going to or from the park to the Trans-Canada Highway.
+If you don’t know the area, GPS will guide you, especially when going to or from the park to the Trans-Canada Highway.

 The Point Atkinson Tide Gauge Station is at the far western end of Caulfeild Park.
 There you’ll find a public wharf and the start of the walking trails.
 At low tide the beach in the area is rocky.
 Parking is primarily along the narrow street.